 PS.
 You may want to stop reading this.
 Continue at your own risk. . .

 There is a reason we do not have unity in the church . . .
 And it is our fault.

 It’s not the fault of those that we believe are wrong in their thinking.
 It’s not the fault of those who won’t change “no matter how much we pray” that they do change.

-I believe the problem is in us, the ones who won’t pray that we would love others unconditionally.
+I believe the problem is in us.
+WHY?
+Simple, because we won’t pray that we would love others unconditionally.